 Libbey Slide Collection

-In 1928, Clark University was given the library of Dr. William Libbey, Professor of Physical Geography and Director of the Museum of Geology and Archeology at Princeton University.
-Included in the gift was a collection of 14,000 lantern slides dating between 1860-1910.
+In 1928, Clark University was given the library of Dr. William Libbey, professor of physical geography and director of the Museum of Geology and Archeology at Princeton University.
+Included in the gift were 14,000 lantern slides dating between 1860 and 1910.

-A precursor to modern cardboard or plastic mounted slides, a lantern slide consists of two glass plates approximately three inches square.
-One plate is coated with an emulsion, which when exposed to light, captures an image.
-The second glass plate is placed over the first to protect the emulsion.
+Lantern slides, the precursor to modern cardboard- or plastic-mounted slides, consist of two small glass plates.
+One plate is coated with an emulsion that captures an image when exposed to light, and a second glass plate is placed over the first to protect the emulsion.
 A cutout border, usually of black paper, is placed between the glass plates to act as a frame for the picture.
 The glass plates are sealed together with black tape.
-The projector used to illuminate the slides was called a "magic lantern"--hence the term "lantern slides."
+The projector used to illuminate the slides was called a “magic lantern” — hence the term “lantern slides.”

-At present there are approximately 20,000 glass lantern slides housed in the Map Library.
-In addition to the 14,000 from the personal collection of Dr. Libbey, 6,000 more were acquired in 1985 from Clark's Graduate School of Geography.
+There are currently approximately 20,000 glass lantern slides housed in Clark University’s Map Library.
+In addition to the 14,000 from Libbey’s personal collection, 6,000 more were acquired from Clark’s Graduate School of Geography in 1985.